mdneuzerling/ptvapi/README.md

 <!-- badges: end -->

 This package provides a friendly interface to the Public Transport Victoria (PTV) Timetable API.
-Results are returned as tibbles where possible --- using real-time data where available --- and authentication is handled under the hood.
+Results are returned as data frames --- using real-time data where available --- and authentication is handled under the hood.

 **This package is an unofficial wrapper of the Public Transport Victoria timetable API.
 The authors of this package are not associated with Public Transport Victoria.**